Real estate investments – tax saving possibilities – in Denmark

 A foreign investor may invest directly in real estate in Denmark or through a Danish company.
 A direct investment involves that the foreign investor becomes liable to tax to Denmark but limited to income related to the investment.

-Companies - foreign or Danish - are in Denmark taxed at a flat rate of 22 % in 2016 and subsequent years of their taxable income.
+Companies - foreign or Danish - are in Denmark taxed at a flat rate of 22 % of their taxable income.
 In the computation of the taxable income interest expenses are - as a main rule - fully deductible.
 However, Danish tax legislation contains 3 rules which put limitations on the deductibility of interest.
 The debt/equity structure should therefore be carefully considered before entering the Danish market.

 Acquisition costs and improvement costs must to a certain degree be added to the purchase price and can therefore not be deducted as operating costs.